internetarchive/dweb-mirror/INSTALLATION.md

 Plug the SD card into the RPI, along with a power supply, HDMI display, keyboard and mouse.
 If at all possible insert Ethernet, otherwise it will work over WiFi with some extra steps.

-It should boot up with a rainbow screen and prompt you for some getting started things.
+It should boot up (after as much as a minute or two) with a rainbow screen and prompt you for some getting started things.
 * Follow the menus to Select country, language, WiFi etc,
 * in particular make sure to change the password as RPIs with default passwords are frequently hacked.
-* Select Menu (globe at top Left); `Preferences` then `Configuration` then `Interface` and make sure `SSH` is enabled.
+* Select Menu (Raspberry at top Left); `Preferences` then `Raspberry Pi Configuration` then `Interfaces` and make sure `SSH` is enabled (by default it is Disabled).
-* It should reboot (as part of saving these changes)
+* It should reboot at least once (as part of saving these changes)

 You can now open a Terminal window, or from your laptop `ssh raspberrypi`, login as `pi` with the password you set above.